Quickstart¶

 Next Steps¶

-- Go to the Manage Content page in Central View, check the content on your configured content share, and create publishing tasks (assign packages to users or globally to machines).
-A great feature of AppVentiX is that unmanaged packages (when you remove a publishing task or remove a user from an AD group assigned to a publishing task) will be unpublished/removed automatically for users.
+- Go to the Manage Content page in Central View and create publishing tasks to assign packages to users or machines.
+When a publishing task is removed or a user is removed from an assigned AD group, AppVentiX automatically unpublishes the package for that user.

 - Explore all Agent Settings and check the settings to meet your deployment goals.